Engee documentation

 before(n, sec) before(n, msec) before(n, usec)

-n is a positive real number or the result of calculating an expression.
+n — a positive real number or the result of calculating an expression.

-Returns true if less than n time units have passed since the current state became active.
-Otherwise, it returns `false'.
+Returns true If it has been less than n units of time since the moment when the current state became active.
+Otherwise, it returns false.

 before(3, sec)[x < 5]